helamanl0424/swapi/README.md

 ## Introduction

 The Star Wars API (SWAPI) is a Spring Boot-based application designed to manage and serve data related to the Star Wars universe.
 It allows users to interact with a database that stores information about Star Wars characters, their associated starships, and planets.
-This project demonstrates the capabilities of Spring Boot along with JPA for handling relational data efficiently.
+This project demonstrates Spring Boot and JPA's capabilities in handling relational data efficiently.

 ## Features

-- Manage character data including their names, home planets, and starships.
+- Manage character data, including their names, home planets, and starships.
 - Perform CRUD operations on characters, planets, and starships.
 - Retrieve detailed associations between characters, their starships, and home planets.
 - Custom native SQL queries to demonstrate complex data retrieval in a relational database.